JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 ### The ARPANET Mandate: Forced Adoption

-On January 1, 1983—known as "Flag Day"—DARPA issued an ultimatum to all ARPANET hosts: switch from the old Network Control Protocol (NCP) to TCP/IP or lose network access.
+On January 1, 1983-known as "Flag Day"-DARPA issued an ultimatum to all ARPANET hosts: switch from the old Network Control Protocol (NCP) to TCP/IP or lose network access.
 Overnight, every computer connected to the predecessor of the Internet had to speak TCP/IP.

-This wasn't just a technical decision—it was a strategic one backed by enormous investment.
+This wasn't just a technical decision-it was a strategic one backed by enormous investment.
 DARPA had spent roughly $500 million over two decades (approximately $1.5 billion in today's dollars) funding TCP/IP development at universities and companies across the United States.
 Key contributors included:

 - **UC Berkeley**: $50 million in funding over 10 years for BSD Unix development
 - **Bolt, Beranek & Newman (BBN)**: $200 million for ARPANET infrastructure and TCP/IP implementation